Contact: Support@AthleticQuickness.com

 • movement that feels strained

-Sometimes it may create more interference.
+Sometimes it creates more interference.

 That is a very different lens.